Dental Care Tour

 We recommend screening your pet to help detect any underlying problems which may result in higher risk or complications during anesthesia.

 Your pet's physical status and age as well as the type of procedure being performed will guide your veterinarian as to what level of screening is needed for your pet.
 Most screening can be done in our hospital's laboratory on the day of your pet's dental procedure.
 If more extensive testing is needed, it will be sent to our outside lab prior to the day of your pet's procedure.
+Screening will help detect anemia, organ function, and clotting ability.
+If a problem is found, it could require a change in the anesthetic drugs used or postponing the procedure until the problem is further investigated and treated.

 Pre-Anesthetic EKG